rabix/benten/Readme.md

 white-spaces will disappear from your blank line.
 In general it is a good practice not to have spurious whitespace in a blank line anyway ...

+## Opening CWL in JSON format
+_Benten_ will open CWL in JSON format and will convert it on the fly to YAML.
+It will save this conversion as a file called `<original file>.cwl`.
+If the original workflows have linked subworkflows that are in JSON, they can be opened in the same manner, but edits will go to the converted file, which is not the one linked from the workflow.

+Basically, if you are using _Benten_ presumably you do a lot of CWL coding by hand, and it's very likely you are doing this in YAML, not JSON, so the best flow is to just stay in YAML. **This auto-conversion is offered as a convenience when you just want to peek at a CWL in JSON format, not for doing regular work in hand written JSON (shudder).**

 # License
 [Apache 2.0](LICENSE)